sled-group/RACER/readme.md

 ```
 python racer/utils/preprocess_data.py
 ```
 The data will be processed into replay buffers by [YARR](https://github.com/stepjam/YARR).

-To save data processing time, you can also directly download our generated replay buffer data [racer_replay_public](https://huggingface.co/datasets/Yinpei/racer_replay_public) here without processing by yourself, and put place it under  `RACER/racer/replay_buffers`.
+To save data processing time (around 1-2 days), you can also directly download our generated replay buffer data [racer_replay_public](https://huggingface.co/datasets/Yinpei/racer_replay_public) here without processing by yourself, and put place it under  `RACER/racer/replay_buffers`.
-This is useful only if you want to train RACER by yourself and not needed if you just want to evaluate the pre-trained model.
+This is used only if you want to train RACER by yourself and not needed if you just want to evaluate.